TRON-Bioinformatics/covigator/docs/source/03_pipeline.md

 | $NAME.lofreq.normalized.annotated.vcf.gz | Bgzipped, tabix-indexed and annotated output VCF from LoFreq | [ERR4145453.lofreq.normalized.annotated.vcf.gz](_static/covigator_pipeline_sample_output_reads/ERR4145453.lofreq.normalized.annotated.vcf.gz) |
 | $NAME.ivar.tsv | Output table from iVar | [ERR4145453.ivar.tsv](_static/covigator_pipeline_sample_output_reads/ERR4145453.ivar.tsv) |

-**NOTE**: iVar variant caller output variants in a custom format, in particular the indel representation is not comparable to the representation of indels in a VCF file.
+**NOTE**: iVar variant caller output mutations in a custom format, in particular the indel representation is not comparable to the representation of indels in a VCF file.
 In the future we may parse this format into a VCF file.

 ### FASTA pipeline output